Trappe Digital LLC may earn commission from product clicks and purchases. Rest assured, opinions are mine or of the article’s author.

 There’s a reason they added the magnifying glass to the iPhone… At my advanced age, it’s getting harder and harder to read anything with teeny tiny text.
 Accessibility in marketing like that isn’t just an offline thing either.
 Online copy can have similar issues.
 Gray text on a white background, anyone?
 Who thought that was a good idea?

 Welcome to the frustrating world of inaccessible marketing, where businesses unintentionally push away potential customers by making their content a challenge to consumers.
 Tiny copy.
 Unclear copy.
 Contrast issues.
-It’s just the start.
+All in all, it’s just the start when it comes to disabilities and accessibility.

 “Most marketing materials are designed by people in their 30s, maybe 40s,” he said.
 “Business cards, menus, it’s form over function, but the vast majority of revenue comes from people over 50.”